 In addition to the discipline listed above, violations of the Code of Student Conduct may result in criminal charges or civil complaints being filed.
 A violation of academic integrity may result in academic penalties or sanctions in addition to University sanctions.

 Any person may file a complaint against a student for alleged violation of the Code.
-For incidents that do not happen in the Residence Halls, incidents may be reported in one of two ways: submitting a Conflict Resolution Form or by filling out an Incident Report Form with Campus Security.
+For incidents that do not happen in the Residence Halls, incidents may be reported in one of two ways: submitting a Misconduct Reporting Form or by filling out an Incident Report Form with Campus Security.
 It is encouraged to submit a complaint as soon as possible following an incident; however, complaints may be submitted at any time following an incident.
 In the case of incidents or reports within the Residence Halls, Residence Life staff members are responsible for taking the report and submitting it to be reviewed for conduct action.

 B. Review by the Director of Student Conduct and Conflict Resolution